 0 means you make no particular claim as to how carefully you verified the key.

 1 means you believe the key is owned by the person who claims to own it but you could not, or did not verify the key at all.
 This is useful for a "persona" verification, where you sign the key of a pseudonymous user.

 2 means you did casual verification of the key.
 For example, this could mean that you verified the key fingerprint and checked the user ID on the key against a photo ID.

 3 means you did extensive verification of the key.
 For example, this could mean that you verified the key fingerprint with the owner of the key in person, and that you checked, by means of a hard to forge document with a photo ID (such as a passport) that the name of the key owner matches the name in the user ID on the key, and finally that you verified (by exchange of email) that the email address on the key belongs to the key owner.

 Note that the examples given above for levels 2 and 3 are just that: examples.
 In the end, it is up to you to decide just what "casual" and "extensive" mean to you.

 This option defaults to 0 (no particular claim).

 When building the trust database, treat any signatures with a certification level below this as invalid.
 Defaults to 2, which disregards level 1 signatures.
 Note that level 0 "no particular claim" signatures are always accepted.

-Assume that the specified key (which must be given as a full 8 byte key ID) is as trustworthy as one of your own secret keys.
+Assume that the specified key (which must be given as a full 8 byte key ID, a 20 byte, or 32 byte fingerprint) is as trustworthy as one of your own secret keys.
 This option is useful if you don’t want to keep your secret keys (or one of them) online but still want to be able to check the validity of a given recipient’s or signator’s key.

 Set what trust model GnuPG should follow.
 The models are: